The 100-year-old Protestant Church with the Rooster on top.

 the monuments we see are of the present

 I tried to ask Roni about the local history.
-I had read that Buru has quite a nuanced past, having seen both Dutch Colonization, Japanese occupation and has more recently been used as a prison site for political prisoners.
+I had read that Buru has quite a nuanced past, having seen both Dutch Colonization, and Japanese occupation, and has more recently been used as a prison site for political prisoners during the mass killings of 1965-1966, during which 500,000 to 1.5 million people were massacred.
+A historical tragedy that seems to have been completely suppressed in Indonesian history.
+And despite his claim that he, as a teacher, knew a lot about history, no stories to follow.

-Most places I have been it is common to walk about and look at the age of things.
-And analyze how things have become to be the way they are.
-We seem to cherish ruins and anything which classifies as ancient, because it allows us to time travel as well as travel physically.
+In that way Indonesia, at least the rural parts, is very different from most other places I have traveled.
+In most places I have been, it is common to walk about and look at the age of things and analyze how things have become to be the way they are.
+At home, we cherish ruins and anything that classifies as ancient because it allows us to time travel as well as travel physically.
 And it gives us great insight into the making of a culture.
+But here, where no tourists come with questions, the past seems to fade like an old photograph.
+Though there no doubt exists a history full of matter and detail, most of the monuments we see are of the present or at least not very old.

 Unfortunately, I never learned why there is a rooster on top of the church.
 So I guess I must be content with the pastor’s explanation; “It wakes us up in the morning”